 Space Mission: Earth Odyssey (Grade 8)

 Student astronauts onboard the Space Station and Flight Controllers in Mission Control use remote sensing to collect data about how Earth systems are being affected by human activity such as changes in land use and increases in carbon dioxide levels.
-This space mission focuses on climate change, with content aligned with the Human Impact on the Environment unit on the Grade 8 NYC Science Scope and Sequence and Regents Earth Science.
+This space mission focuses on climate change and aligns with Regents Earth Science.

 Astronaut or Pilot Training Programs (12:1, 12:1:1)

 NYCCAAM is an experiential, hands-on learning center and our programs are adaptable to most special needs populations.
 Our facility is wheelchair accessible.
 It should be noted that some of our programs do have bright flashing lights and loud sounds.